 Most coaches I know have a strong desire to get better.
 Some are trying to grow out of a constraint, some are trying to take their strengths and improve them, and some are working on both.

-Imagine what it might look like to remove that constraint that is holding you back and operate in your area of strengths at a high level.
+Imagine what it might look like to remove that constraint holding you back and operate in your area of strength at a high level.

 How many wins is that worth?
 How much peace of mind is that worth?
 How much is that worth to your family?

 I'm guessing you'd say it is worth a lot!

 You see that button below that says Click Here?
 By clicking that button we can connect and investigate what it could look like to journey together to help you be a better, healthier leader.

 My name is Travis Wyckoff.
 Here is a glimpse into who I am.

 - I started Kingdom Coaching in September of 2017.